 Another reason a succulent may become leggy is that there’s something wrong with the soil; it could either be too acidic, which is rarely the case, or it could be overwatered.
 In this case, the succulent is trying to branch out to search for drier horizons.

 In their natural habitats, succulents usually find drier land by growing uphill.
-Try to allow the soil to dry almost completely before watering liberally again, and eventually your succulent should begin to grow more like it’s supposed to!
+Try to allow the soil to dry almost completely before watering liberally again, and eventually, your succulent should begin to grow more like it’s supposed to!

 How To Trim A Succulent That’s Too Tall

 There are a couple different reasons to trim a succulent that’s gotten too tall.
 Whether your succulent isn’t supposed to grow tall or your tall succulent is getting a little too close to the ceiling, there’s always a great way to cut down on height to keep your wiley succulents in check.
-Be careful about how much you take off at one time, though, as cutting back too much can be detrimental for a succulent type plant.

 For succulents that are growing to be too leggy, you can simply snip off the top few inches that have a nice, full and thick cluster of leaves and propagate this by water or by using rooting hormone and planting in moist soil.
 This creates a new plant and gives your succulent a fresh start.
 Try placing this one in more sunlight than its leggy counterpart; it’s less likely to grow out and become leggy itself.